goauthentik/authentik/docs/integrations/services/tautulli/index.md

 ## passbook Setup

 Because Tautulli requires valid HTTP Basic credentials, you must save your HTTP Basic Credentials in passbook.
-The recommended way to do this, is to create a Group, called for example "Tautulli Users".
+The recommended way to do this is to create a Group.
+Name the group "Tautulli Users", for example.
 For this group, add the following attributes:

 ```yaml
 tautulli_user: username